yugr/rust-slides/features/method.md

     * solution (e.g. "use unsafe" or "explicit SIMD")
     * results (e.g. "problem fully solved")
     * non-trivial conclusions (e.g. "never use XXX when YYY")
-    * conclusion: is it relevant for us and how (good code examples, good analysis, important optimization method/workaround, etc.) ?
+    * is it relevant for us and how (good code examples, good analysis, important optimization method/workaround, etc.) ?
   - if material is relevant:
     * add it to relevant feature file in [features/](features)
     * (create new file if necessary)